Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- Over the past 10 games, the Marlins have been favored twice and split those games 1-1.
+- The Marlins have played as the favorite in three of their past 10 games and won one of those contests.

-- In their last 10 games with a total, the Marlins and their opponents have combined to hit the over four times.
+- In their last 10 games with a total, the Marlins and their opponents are 6-3-1 when it comes to hitting the over.

 Marlins Betting Records & Stats

-- Based on this matchup's moneyline, the Marlins have an implied win probability of 54.5%.
+- Based on this matchup's moneyline, the Marlins' implied win probability is 56.5%.

-- In the 151 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 70 times (70-76-5).
+- Miami has played in 155 games with a set over/under, and have combined with its opponents to go over the total 73 times (73-76-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!